 This also means it sits well.
 When many hardshell jackets bulk up at the front, the Kinetic Alpine sits close to the body.
 It performs well enough to wear all day and it is comfortable enough to wear all day.

-It is hard to comment as yet on the jacket’s durability. the nylon face fabric feels like it will fend off some fairly rough treatment and so far there have been no problem after some tough days out instructing climbing on gritstone.
+It is hard to comment as yet on the jacket’s durability.
+The nylon face fabric feels like it will fend off some fairly rough treatment and so far there have been no problem after some tough days out instructing climbing on gritstone.
 To offer better wear resistance around the hood and sleeves Rab have used a ceramic print treatment.
 This surface treatment offers wear resistance without affecting the fabric performance.

 I will be interested to see how the fabric and this treatment stand up over time, but at the end of the day this is a lightweight material and these will never have the same wear resistance as a thicker material.
 Like all lightweight materials, you save on weight but need to look after the garment – it’s the juggling act we all play in the pursuit of lightness.

 All the other features, as you would expect from Rab, are spot on.
 The fit is great, the look is subtle but stylish and the construction quality is awesome.
 The Kinetic Alpine won’t suit every outdoor adventure but when it does suit your requirements I am sure it will become you must trusted ally.
 I also think, at a RRP of £200, that the Kinetic Alpine represents excellent value for money.
 More details are available on the Rab website here.